YinHK-gameDev/unity-learn/art & graphics/textures/texture types.md

   - **Directional** and **Spotlight** cookies are always **2D Textures** (the 2D shape type).
   - **Point Light cookies** must be **cubemaps** (the Cube shape type).
 - **Lightmap** \
-  Select Lightmap
- if you are using the Texture as a Lightmap.
+  Select Lightmap if you are using the Texture as a Lightmap.
 This option enables encoding into a specific format (RGBM or dLDR, depending on the platform) and a post-processing step on Texture data (a push-pull dilation pass).
 The Texture Shape property is always set to 2D for this Texture Type.
 - **Single Channel** \
-  Select Single Channel if you only need one channel in the Texture.
+  Select Single Channel if you **only need one channel in the Texture**.
 With this Texture type, you can also change the Texture Shape property to define the Texture Shape.

 ### ref